developmentaldynamicslab/Bakopoulou_etal_LWL_NNG/README.md

 The file "Complete Analysis" is the script with the analyses reported in the paper.
 To work on this script, you will need the “Data_public.rds” file which has all the looking and NNG selection data and the “OCDI_GENDER_CM.csv” file which has all the participant information including vocabulary and gender

-The file "…." is the script with the analyses reported in the supplemental.
+The file "Supplemental_Complete_Analysis" is the script with the analyses reported in the supplemental.